0nn0/website-development-questionnaire/README.md

   - Start Quality Assurance
   - Launch
 - Budget range for development
   - Setting up a proposal is a time consuming process.
-We'd like to ensure as soon as possible that we are the right partner.
+Therefore it's good to ensure that you are the right partner before setting one up.
+- Languages to support
 - Sitemap
   - Don’t forget pages like Terms and Conditions, Privacy Policy, 404…